 ……

 #define EFI_CERT_X509_GUID \ { 0xa5c059a1, 0x94e4, 0x4aa7, \ { 0x87, 0xb5, 0xab, 0x15, 0x5c, 0x2b, 0xf0, 0x72 } }; This identifies a signature based on a DER-encoded X.509 certificate.
 If the signature is an X.509 certificate then verification of the signature of an image should validate the public key certificate in the image using certificate path verification, up to this X.509 certificate as a trusted root.
 If the signature is in a device signature variable, this signature is a root certificate authority (CA) certificate for the device.
-If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to verify the entire SPDM define certificate chain with this root CA. Then the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
+If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to get the whole certificate chain, or send GET_DIGEST message to get the digest of the certificate chain and compare it with local cached certificate chain.
+Then the firmware should verify the entire SPDM define certificate chain with this root CA. Finally the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
 The SignatureHeader size shall always be 0.
 The SignatureSize may vary but shall always be 16 (size of the SignatureOwner component) + the size of the certificate itself.
 Note: This means that each certificate will normally be in a separate EFI_SIGNATURE_LIST.

 ……

 #define EFI_CERT_X509_SHA256_GUID \ { 0x3bd2a492, 0x96c0, 0x4079, \ { 0xb4, 0x20, 0xfc, 0xf9, 0x8e, 0xf1, 0x03, 0xed } }; Prototype #pragma pack(1) typedef struct _EFI_CERT_X509_SHA256 { EFI_SHA256_HASH ToBeSignedHash; EFI_TIME TimeOfRevocation; } EFI_CERT_X509_SHA256; #pragma pack() Members ToBeSignedHash The SHA256 hash of an X.509 certificate’s To-Be-Signed contents.
 TimeOfRevocation The time that the certificate shall be considered to be revoked.
 This identifies a signature containing the SHA256 hash of an X.509 certificate’s To-Be-Signed contents, and a time of revocation.
 If the signature is in a device signature variable, this signature is a SHA256 hash of a root certificate authority (CA) certificate for the device.
-If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to verify the entire SPDM define certificate chain with this root CA digest.
-Then the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
+If the Secure Protocol and Data Model (SPDM) is used to authenticate the device, the firmware should send GET_CERTIFICATE message to get the whole certificate chain, or send GET_DIGEST message to get the digest of the certificate chain and compare it with local cached certificate chain.
+Then the firmware should verify the entire SPDM define certificate chain with this root CA digest.
+Finally, the firmware should send SPDM CHALLENGE message and verify the digital signature of the SPDM CHALLENGE_AUTH response with the leaf certificate in the verified certificate chain.
 The SignatureHeader size shall always be 0.
 The SignatureSize shall always be 16 (size of the SignatureOwner component) + 48 bytes for an EFI_CERT_X509_SHA256 structure.
 If the TimeOfRevocation is non-zero, the certificate should be considered to be revoked from that time and onwards, and otherwise the certificate shall be considered to always be revoked.